KarthikGogisetty07/NightWalkie/README.md

 ![image](https://user-images.githubusercontent.com/69350191/132106659-a3c1cc29-7ec4-4015-a3af-6bdb7475b47f.png)

 ##### Why an eye-gel mask?
-It relieves eye tiredness,dry eyes,eye and head aches,restlessness,insomnia.
+It relieves eye tiredness, dry eyes, eye and head aches, restlessness, insomnia.
 Which provides users to relax and use the device as there is a possibility that users get annoyed with the sound of buzzer and moving mechanical parts of the prototype.

 ### Future Scope: 🦾
 As of now, the protype is promising and basic and has a scope to be improved in its mechanical and electronics aspects.